dominiccoey/essays/elbo/index.md

 We have all the elements necessary to apply variational inference.
 Instead of maximizing the ELBO, we talk of "minimizing free energy" or "minimizing surprise", although this is just a point of terminology—the mathematics is the same.

 ## ELBOs everywhere!
 Other important applications of ELBOs include [uncertainty quantification in neural networks](https://proceedings.mlr.press/v48/gal16.pdf) and learning [sparse Gaussian processes](https://proceedings.mlr.press/v5/titsias09a.html?utm_source=chatgpt.com).
-It's a remarkably versatile modeling approach.
+It's a surprisingly versatile modeling approach.